TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/lesson.md

 ##Materials/Preparation
 * [Do Now]
 * [Example Solution]
-*  Read through the Do Now, lesson, and lab so that you are familiar with the requirements and can assist students
+*  Read through the do now and lesson so that you are familiar with the requirements and can assist students
+*  Practice creating your own EarSketch song(s) to demonstrate to students and to better understand the challenges they may face in the project

 ## Pacing Guide
 ###Day 1